 3013.
-Care and Prevention of Athletic Injury.
+Care and Prevention of Injuries.

 This is an advanced course designed for those seeking admission into a master's degree program in athletic training, sports medicine, and health care professions.
 Using outcomes based curriculum, proven methods of sports injury evaluation, therapy and return to play decisions will be addressed.
 Laboratory times will focus on introducing the clinical skills necessary for admission to the above mentioned programs.
+Includes the opportunity for certifications in CPR, First Aid, and AED from the American Heart Association.
 Prerequisites: KIN 1003, 1113, 2093.
-Fall.
+Fall, Spring.